About Eli Lilly and Company

-Healthwise, Eli Lilly hopes everything will come up roses for you.
-Best known for its neuroscience products, the pharmaceutical company also makes endocrinology, oncology, and cardiovascular care medicines.
-Its top-selling drugs include Cymbalta for depression and pain, Alimta for lung cancer, Humalog and Humulin insulin for diabetes, and Zyprexa for schizophrenia and bipolar disorder.
-Lilly also makes medications to treat erectile dysfunction (Cialis), osteoporosis (Evista and Forteo), heart conditions (Effient), and ADHD (Strattera), as well as anti-infective agents and animal health products.
+Best known for its neuroscience products, pharmaceutical firm Eli Lilly also makes endocrinology, oncology, and cardiovascular care medicines.
+Its top-selling drugs include Cymbalta for depression and pain, Alimta for lung cancer, Humalog and Humulin insulin for diabetes, and Cialis for erectile dysfunction.
+Lilly also makes medications to treat schizophrenia and bipolar disorder (Zyprexa), osteoporosis (Evista and Forteo), heart conditions (Effient), ADHD (Strattera), gastric and lung cancer (Cyramza), and diabetes (Jardiance and Trulicity), as well as anti-infective agents.

-Lilly has been around for more than 130 years and, unlike many other drug companies, has kept its operations focused almost exclusively on the task of pharmaceutical manufacturing.
-Pharmaceuticals for human consumption account for more than 90% of annual revenues, while medicines for livestock and companion animals make up the rest of sales.
-The company has sailed steadily through a number of ups and downs without making drastic changes to its business model or its growth strategy of conducting focused R&D, forming joint ventures and collaborations, and making selective acquisitions.
+Lilly has been around for more than 140 years and, unlike many other drug companies, has kept its operations focused almost exclusively on the task of pharmaceutical manufacturing.
+Until 2019, the company operated in two business segments: Human Pharmaceutical Products and Animal Health.
+Pharmaceuticals for human consumption accounted for more than 85% of annual revenues, while medicines for livestock and companion animals (including Rumensin, Posilac, Tylan, and Optaflexx, produced through its former Elanco Animal Health unit) made up the rest of sales.
+Elanco went public in 2018 and Lilly owned a controlling stake until early the next year, when it divested that stake.

-The company's steady operational performance places it on firm ground even as Lilly enters a challenging time of significant patent expirations.
-Top selling drug Zyprexa lost patent protection (in Europe and the US) in 2011, and the company's Cymbalta and Evista offerings will lose protection in December 2013 and March 2014, respectively.
-Its pipeline is progressing well, with new drug approvals and launches helping to offset the impact of generic competition on sales of aging products.
-Lilly has launched several new products in recent years, including Amyvid for brain condition diagnosis (2012), Axiron for testosterone replacement (2011), Tradjenta for diabetes (2011), and Livalo for high cholesterol (2010).
+Lilly's steady operational performance places it on firm ground even as the firm enters a challenging time of significant patent expirations.
+For example, it lost patent exclusivity for Zyprexa for the treatment of bipolar mania in Japan in 2016.
+Its pipeline is progressing with new drug approvals and launches helping to offset the impact of generic competition on sales of aging products (such as Cymbalta and Evista).

 Sales and Marketing

-In the US, Lilly's products are promoted to physicians, hospitals, veterinarians, and pharmacies through direct sales representatives.
+In the US, Lilly's products are promoted to physicians, hospitals, and pharmacies through direct sales representatives and contract sales organizations.
 Products are distributed through independent wholesalers, primarily AmerisourceBergen, Cardinal Health, and McKesson.
-These three distributors each account for between 10% and 15% of annual sales.
+These three distributors each account for between around 10% and 20% of annual sales.
 Internationally, the company uses a direct sales force in most markets, though it occasionally markets products through independent distributors.
+It also partners with other pharmaceuticals to market its products.

 Mergers and Acquisitions